PrakritiNeuro/PhD-project-MSL-task/README.md

 If STIM crashed or was interrupted unexpectedly, the keyboard input to Matlab may be disabled.
 To enable it, press CTRL+C. It is the same as ListenChar(0).

+When using additional equipment, such as keypad or a second screen, connect everything before statring the matlab.
+Otherwise, the equipment will not be correctly recognized.

 ## ADDITIONAL RESOURSES FOR PROGRAMMERS

 Demos to start coding with Psychtoolbox are provided together with the Psychtoolbox